 Making Knowledge Accessible

-Microassist is a recognized leader in creating, testing, and remediating accessible products and digital content for businesses, state and federal agencies, and higher education.
+Microassist is a recognized leader in creating, testing, and remediating accessible products and digital content for businesses, government agencies, and higher education.
 Services include accessibility audit and remediation services, digital accessibility training, accessible elearning development, and VPAT testing and consulting.